-Follow your healthcare provider's recommendations about how much fluid you should have.
+Follow your healthcare provider's advice about how much fluid you should have.

 Cut back on the amount of alcohol you drink.

 Lose weight if you are overweight.
-The excess weight adds a lot of stress on the workload of the heart.
+The extra weight puts a lot of stress on the heart.

 Stay active.
-Talk to your provider about an exercise program that is safe for your heart.
+Talk with your provider about an exercise program that is safe for your heart.

 Keep your feet elevated to reduce swelling.
-Ask your provider about support hose as a preventive treatment for daytime leg swelling.
+Ask your provider about support hose to help prevent daytime leg swelling.

 Follow your healthcare provider's instructions closely.

-Besides taking your medicine as instructed, an important part of treatment includes lifestyle changes.
+Besides taking your medicine as instructed, another important part of treatment includes lifestyle changes.
 These include diet, physical activity, stopping smoking, and weight control.

 Improve your diet.
 Often in the hospital, people are given a heart healthy diet.
 This includes more fresh foods, lower saturated fat, less processed foods, and lower salt.